vincentkeizer/SignalR-typings-creator/readme.md

 ```
 ## Features

-* Searches through the assembly for all Hub implementations and creates a definition file in the "Scripts/Typings" directory of the project.
+* Searches through the assembly for all Hub implementations and creates a definition file in the "Scripts/Typings/signalrhubs" directory of the project.
 * Respects the HubName and HubMethodName attributes
 * Generates definition files for all models used in the hub (arguments and return types)
 * Supports Array and IEnumerable types

-## Requirements
+## Dependencies

 * [Microsoft.AspNet.SignalR.Core 2.2](https://www.nuget.org/packages/Microsoft.AspNet.SignalR.Core/)
 * [jQuery typings](https://www.nuget.org/packages/jquery.TypeScript.DefinitelyTyped/)